⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 That's right, there's no argus price based on mileage when it comes to bicycles...
 The value of a muscle or electric bike is therefore estimated on the basis of its aesthetic appearance, of course, but also on the overall condition of its components.
 And that's something you can work on every day, with regular maintenance!

-Our tips for a clean bike
+Our tips for cleaning your electric bike

 Brief cleaning after each use

+What a pleasure it is to start the day with a clean bike...
+There's no secret to that.
 Every time you get home, you need to wipe off the dirt, even if it's just a quick wipe with a clean cloth.
 It only takes 5 minutes and a little elbow grease, and frankly, it's worth it.

 Bicycle chain maintenance: it's not that complicated